1031 Delaware Statutory Trust (DST) Advisors

 - Lastly, you must identify a replacement property or properties within 45 days of selling your original property.

-5) As anyone that has attempted a 1031 exchange can attest, most 1031 exchanges fail because the seller can’t find a suitable replacement property.
+5) As anyone that has attempted a 1031 exchange can attest, most 1031 exchanges fail because the seller can’t find a suitable 1031 exchange replacement property.
 That’s where Sera Capital shines.
-We monitor and track the amount of available inventory eligible for a 1031 exchange and specialize in helping you find the right replacement property.
-Specifically, we partner with real estate professionals that focus on 1031 real property for real property exchanges and if these are not appropriate, we substitute a very special type of replacement property called a Delaware Statutory Trust or DST.
+We monitor and track the amount of available inventory of eligible 1031 exchange replacement properties and specialize in helping you find the right 1031 exchange replacement property or properties.
+Specifically, we partner with real estate professionals that focus on 1031 real estate for real property exchanges and if these are not appropriate, we substitute a very special type of 1031 exchange replacement property called a Delaware Statutory Trust or DST.

 6) So, what is a Delaware Statutory Trust or DST?
 If you search for DSTs you will come across a number of explanations.
 The following are the salient points and how we view them.